AxayRam/SMART-HOME-AUTOMATION-/README.md

 - Blynk IoT App
 - PicsimLab (Simulation)
 - Virtual Driver Connector
+  ⚠️ Note: The hardware components are used only in virtual simulation, not as an actual hardware setup.

 ## 🔌 Circuit Diagram

 ⚠️ Note: This circuit diagram is for reference purposes only.
 Actual connections may vary based on hardware setup.
+⚠️ Note: The hardware components are used only in virtual simulation, not as an actual hardware setup.
+No physical hardware was built.**

 ![Circuit Diagram](circuit_image%20(1).png)